 This version of the McGill Department of English, Undergraduate Studies site is deprecated but has been preserved for archival reasons.
 The information on this site is not up to date and should not be consulted.
 Students, faculty, and staff should consult the new site using the link below.

-Advising in the Department of English is provided by all professors and by the Undergraduate Coordinator in the English Office (Arts 155).
+Advising in the Department of English is provided by all professors and by the Undergraduate Coordinators in the Arts-Ferrier Undergraduate Student Affairs Office (Arts 155).
 Some professors advise graduate students only.
 Professors who do undergraduate advising help students in the specific Option in which they teach (Literature, Cultural Studies, or Drama and Theatre).

 Note: Advising by professors takes place in the Department of English during course change periods in September and January and during early registration in April.
 Please be sure to obtain the advising you need during these periods.
 The website will show a list of professors’ available advising hours at the beginning of these periods.

 If you are in an English program, see a professor during these periods to discuss different courses and make informed choices among them; to have your fulfillment of program requirements approved semester by semester and before your graduation; to have credits in English from other universities approved for transfer by the Student Affairs Office and assessed for use in your English program; to discuss program choices (for example, whether to pursue an Honours program); to discuss your plans for the future as these relate to your English studies (for example, graduate study, internships, and so on).

 You may also see an Undergraduate Coordinator in Arts 155 at any time of the year for clarifications of departmental program requirements, course information (content, classroom, time of day), and lists of courses that fulfill program requirements.

 For any questions, please contact: undergradadvising.english [at] mcgill.ca